GustavoSouza123/cat-photos/README.md

 # Cat Photos
-A simple website that display cat photos from an API
+A simple website that displays cat photos from an API